-- Establish hard edges.
+1. Establish hard edges.
 Good meetings start and end on time.
 When you start late, you inadvertently penalize the punctual and reward the tardy.
-This only make the problem worse rather than better.
+This makes the problem worse rather than better.
 People get “trained” to come late because they know nothing significant will happen until well after the announced start time.

 When you finish late, you also frustrate participants.
 People are busy.
-Meetings that finish late cascade into other meetings which must then also start late.
-Instead, we have to be as disciplined about our ending times as our beginning times.
-It’s amazing how much you can cover if you know you absolutely must finish on time.
+Meetings that finish late cascade into other meetings, which must then also start late.
+Instead, be as disciplined about ending times as about starting times.
+It’s amazing how much you can get done if you know you absolutely must finish on time.

-By stating the outcome, the participants can work together to achieve it and keep the meeting from wandering off-track.
+When the intended outcome is clear, participants can work together to achieve it and keep the meeting from wandering off track.

 You also want to get a progress report on each action item from the person responsible for it.
-If you make a habit of always doing this, people will soon learn that you expect them to complete their assignments.
+If you make a habit of doing this, people will soon learn that you expect them to complete their assignments.
 If they have to give an account in front of their peers, so much the better.
-This may give them the added “incentive” to complete their assignments, so that they are not embarrassed in front of their colleagues.
+This may give them the added incentive to get the work done.

-- Take written minutes.
+5. Take written minutes.
 Someone should take minutes, even if the meeting only has two participants.
-However, detailed notes that chronicle the discussion as it unfolds are usually—in fact, almost always—unnecessary.
+However, detailed notes that chronicle the discussion as it unfolds are almost always unnecessary.
 In most meetings, recording the key decisions and action items are sufficient.

-You want to document decisions, so there is no misunderstanding later.
-You want to document action items, so that you can hold people accountable and track progress.
-Beyond that, you’re probably just engaging in busy work.
-You should distribute minutes as soon after the meeting as possible, so that participants can review the key items while they are fresh in their memory as well as review what is expected of them.
+You want to document decisions so there is no misunderstanding later.
+You want to document action items so you can hold people accountable and track progress.
+Recording more detail than that is probably just busy work.
+You should distribute minutes as soon after the meeting as possible.
+That way, participants can review the key items while they are fresh in their memory and review what is expected of them.

 - Start each action item with a verb.
-For example, “Review Milford contract with the agent” or “Call Jim and get latest turnover figures.”
+For example, “Review catering contract with the vendor” or “Call Jim and get latest turnover figures.”

 - Specify the deliverable.
 What exactly do you expect the person completing the action to do.
 It must be an observable behavior with a specific end-point.
 It may be a phone call, a written report, or a presentation.
 It should not be a process.

 - Assign a single owner to each action.
 No action should have more than one owner.
-You want one person to blame if the action isn’t completed.
+You want one person responsible for seeing that the action is completed.

-If the meeting disperses without setting the next date, it makes it that much harder to schedule the next meeting.
-Take advantage of everyone being in one place to get this settled.
+7. Determine the next meeting date.
+This is much easier to do when everyone is together and has their calendar in front of them.
+If the meeting disperses without setting the next date, it makes it that much harder to schedule the next one.
+Take advantage of the opportunity to get this settled.
 It’s one less thing you have to do later.

 Improving the quality of meetings takes work.
 Every once in a while we need to step back from the meeting itself and ask, “How can we make our time together more productive?”
-We need to be honest.
+Be honest.
 Meetings consume a lot of resources.
 The more efficient they are, the better the return on our investment.